Eubranchulus olivaceus

-Eubranchus olivaceus is a species of sea slug or nudibranch, a marine gastropod mollusc in the family Eubranchidae.
+Eubranchulus olivaceus is a species of sea slug or nudibranch, a marine gastropod mollusc in the family Eubranchidae.

 Distribution

 This species was described from Jesse Island and Brandon Island, Departure Bay, and the biological research station at Nanaimo, Vancouver Island, Canada.
-It is considered by some authors to be a synonym of the North Atlantic species Eubranchus rupium.
+It is considered by some authors to be a synonym of the North Atlantic species Eubranchulus rupium.

 Biology

-In the original description Eubranchus olivaceus is reported to feed on Obelia longissima.
+In the original description Eubranchulus olivaceus is reported to feed on Obelia longissima.
 It is also reported to feed on the hydroids Laomedea flexuosa, Obelia spp., & Plumularia sp.